USA 501-3C- IRS tax-deductible foundation:# 81-2456558

 Kelembu Angiri Lamirro, known as Benson, is the Chief of Engong'Narok.
 He's a native Maa speaker with limited English, so we edited his statement (written in 2015) slightly for clarity.
 Without his full support, our work would not be possible, as local chiefs are very powerful in their communities.
 When he first agreed to eliminate FGM in the village he wrote:

 "My name is Benson Kelembu.
 I am chief of one of the Amboseli national park Maasai villages.
 I am married and have 7 children.

-I love my young girls, and I decide to find a way of making their life bright in the future, like I am wishing my sons.
+I love my young girls, and I decided to find a way of making their life bright in the future, like I am wishing for my sons.
 I am on the race of stopping girls' genital mutilation and early marriage.

 I want our girls to go to school and get knowledge like other children.
 We have wasted many great ladies as a culture and society.
 I will not rest until all is done or stopped against them.